-18 36.
-The problems were exacerbated by the inability of the Company to quantify the actual claims under the Original Comp Plan.
-It appears that certain Promoters were abusing the Original Comp Plan by buying tens and even hundreds of AdCentral Packages for the purpose of earning funds through the discretionary Ad Buy Back, rather than selling VoIP packages as the Company intended.
+Original Comp Plan by buying tens and even hundreds of AdCentral Packages for the purpose of earning funds through the discretionary Ad Buy Back, rather than selling VoIP packages as the Company intended.
 This practice is prohibited by the Promoter Contract.
-As a result, the Company could not quickly quantify the legitimate associate and Promoter compensation claims against the Company.
+As a result, the against the Company.
+37.